 As mentioned above, the ARM starts with a fixed-rate period.
 Common fixed periods are 5, 7 or 10 years.

 When rates do adjust, they go up or down based on an index.
-For conventional loans, this is based on the 1-year London Interbank Offered Rate (LIBOR) added to a margin to come up with your final rate.
-The future of LIBOR is uncertain, but it remains the index used for conventional ARMs at this point.
+For conventional loans, this is based on the 30-day average of the Secure Overnight Financing Rate (SOFR).

 FHA and VA ARMs have interest rates based on the 1-year Constant Maturity Treasury added to a margin.